best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 Note that some test frameworks allow you to keep the tests in the same file as the code that is being tested.
 This is a good way of keeping tests and code associated, but you should ensure that good modular code practices are followed to separate unrelated code into different files.
+Additional arguments are made to separate tests and functions when you are packaging your code.
+If unit tests and code are located together in the same file, the unit tests would also be packaged and installed by additional users.
+Therefore when packaging code, the unit tests should be moved to an adjacent test folder as users will not need to have unit tests installed when installing the package.

 ## Test that new logic is correct using unit tests